-- (1) Alfred E. Mann holds the shares set forth opposite his name as trustee of the Alfred E. Mann Living Trust dated April 9, 1999. - (2) Kent Kresa holds the shares set forth opposite his name as trustee of the Kresa Family Trust. - (3) Claude Girault is the spouse of Alfred E. Mann. - (4) Howard Mann holds the shares set forth opposite his name as trustee of the Howard T. and Joni C. Mann Family Trust.
+(1) Alfred E. Mann holds the shares set forth opposite his name as trustee of the Alfred E. Mann Living Trust dated April 9, 1999.

+(2) Kent Kresa holds the shares set forth opposite his name as trustee of the Kresa Family Trust.

+- (4) Howard Mann holds the shares set forth opposite his name as trustee of the Howard T. and Joni C. Mann Family Trust.
 Howard Mann is the son of Alfred E. Mann. - (5) Richard Mann holds the shares set forth opposite his name as trustee of the Richard Mann Family Trust #1, the Richard Mann Family Trust #2 and the Richard and Cheryl Mann Revocable Living Trust.
 Richard Mann is the son of Alfred E. Mann.